chainstack/docs/docs/operations/ethereum/tools.md

 For a detailed tutorial with Remix IDE, see [Trust Fund account on Ethereum](/tutorials/trust-fund-account-on-ethereum).

-### Logging with TerminalSDK
+### Logging and analytics with TerminalSDK

-You can set up your DApp logging with TerminalSDK of [Terminal.co](https://terminal.co/) and Chainstack.
+You can set up your DApp logging and analytics with TerminalSDK of [Terminal.co](https://terminal.co/) and Chainstack.

 1. Sign up with [Terminal.co](https://terminal.co/).
 1. Get your Terminal API key.
 See [Generating an API Key](https://docs.terminal.co/logs-analytics/create-an-api-key).